jimhigson/oboe.js-website/content/why.md

 Why Oboe.js?
 ============

-This page visualises using streaming to speed up web applications.
+This page visualises how streaming can speed up web applications.
 See also [Oboe.js vs. SAX vs. DOM](parsers).

 Stream any JSON REST resource